Syzygy tablebases

 On CPUs supporting modern vector instructions (avx2 and similar), the NNUE evaluation results in much stronger playing strength, even if the nodes per second computed by the engine is somewhat lower (roughly 50% of nps is typical).

-to use the NNUE evaluation, the additional data file with neural network parameters needs to be available.
+UCI option).
+Not every parameter file is compatible with a given Stockfish binary, but the default value of the EvalFile UCI option is the name of a network that is guaranteed to be compatible with that binary. - To use the NNUE evaluation, the additional data file with neural network parameters needs to be available.
 Normally, this file is already embedded in the binary or it can be downloaded.
 The filename for the default (recommended) net can be found as the default value of the

 EvalFile